SaraIsachari/K2View-Academy/articles/15_web_services/17_Graphit/03_graphit_node_types.md

 Note that if the database is not a Fabric database, the Interface Name must be defined as a Node Property as described in the [Node Properties](/articles/15_web_services/17_Graphit/04_graphit_node_properties.md) section.

--  If the Query Builder option is selected, the executed query is copied into the Graphit implmentation.
+-  If the <a href="/articles/11_query_builder/01_query_builder_overview.md">Query Builder</a> option is selected, the executed query is copied into the Graphit implmentation.
 -  Fields can be expanded automatically according to the SQL statement defined in the Query Builder.
 During runtime, the SQL query is executed and the results can be used in the nested nodes.

 The SQL Type also enables looping results and executing nested codes on each returned row.&nbsp;&nbsp;<br />